python-poetry/poetry/docs/repositories.md

 ```
 {{% warning %}}
 🐉 HERE LIE DRAGONS 🐉
-If you have completed configuring credentials and are receiving authorization failures, check for the presence of `~/.netrc` which has been known to conflict with poetry's configured authentication.
+If you have completed configuring credentials and are receiving authorization failures, check for the presence of `~/.netrc`, which has been known to conflict with Poetry's configured authentication.
 {{% /warning %}}

 {{% warning %}}